brewingcode/pug-pack/README.md

 # pug-pack

-> Static site generator for developers who like clean formatting
+> Static site generator for developers who like clean formatting, plus a handful of CLI tools using Pug and/or CoffeeScript.

 ```sh
 yarn add pug-pack